The following is a list of items I used to create my cosplay of big boss / naked snake that I wore to the 2007 San Diego Comic Con.

 I got the 2 M-14 Ammo pouches from Amazon.
 If you want to be really accurate you can make a stencil that says “U.S. Army” and spraypaint it on.
 I didn’t bother.
 These were really hard to find the right kind, so take note.
 Functionality wise, they are very convenient and you can pack all sorts of crap in there.

 In Metal Gear Solid 3 Naked snake is wearing a Stabo harness.
 These suckers cost like $300 for a real one so that is out.
 Making this thing takes the most assembly.
 First off we’ll need some hardware and strapping.
 To accomplish this you’ll need to buy an old parachute harness.
 I found one online for pretty cheap, the problem with it was that all the hardware was kinda gross when I got it and I had to do some major cleaning after cutting it all loose.

 The harness that I bought is no longer online, though.
 This one looks similar, and looks like it has all the right parts to build a STABO harness from.
-If this one doesn’t come with enough of the strap material you can buy additional “webbing” online at places like this.
+If this one doesn’t come with enough of the strap material you can buy additional “webbing” online.
 Make sure you get your harness gear first so that you can measure it and get the right thickness.
-The webbing I used on my harness is 1.23/32″ which is a standard size for military nylon webbing.
+The webbing I used on my harness is 1.75″ which is a standard size for military nylon webbing.